Is Final Fantasy 16 open world?

 Also, we believe the structure of the main story wouldn’t fit well within an open world.
 The narrative sees Clive Rosfield’s life over three different time periods, all of which culminate to make up the full experience, and having a linear world makes it easier to pace the story for certain key moments in the plot to progress.

 Now you know that Final Fantasy 16 isn’t open world like its predecessor and why, you can decide whether to pick up the game.
-However, given that the Final Fantasy 16 previews are praising the game so far, we imagine it is worth playing.
+However, it is definitely worth playing as reviews have put Final Fantasy 16 in the top 10 of all PS5 games.
 Before it arrives, though, there are plenty of games on our best PS5 RPG games list that you can start playing to pass the time.